 Empirical support for this KER is strong.
 There are several papers that have measured alterations in TPO and subsequent effects on TH synthesis across vertebrates.
-Taurog et al. (1996) showed decreased guiacol activity, decreased bound I^{125} , and subsequent decreases in newly formed T3 and T4 per molecule of Tg, following exposure to PTU, MMI and some antibiotics.
+Taurog et al. (1996) showed decreased guicaol activity, decreased bound I^{125} , and subsequent decreases in newly formed T3 and T4 per molecule of Tg, following exposure to PTU, MMI and some antibiotics.
 There is important evidence in mammals.
 Following in vivo exposure to PTU in rats (Cooper et al., 1982; 1983), there are concentration and time-dependent decreases in thyroid protein bound iodine and serum T4 and T3 that recovered one month after cessation of PTU exposure.
 In addition, measures of thyroidal iodine content were highly correlated with intra-thyroidal PTU concentration.
 Vickers et al. (2012) demonstrated dose- and time- dependent inhibition of TPO activity in both human and rat thyroid homogenates exposed to MMI.
+Hassan et al. (2017, 2020) and Handa et al. (2021) predicted the level of thyroid hormones in serum after treatment with PTU and MMI in rats.
+They developed a quantitative model by comparing dose- response data.

 Tietge et al (2010) showed decreases in thyroidal T4 following MMI exposure in Xenopus.
 Also in Xenopus, Haselman et al (2020) showed decreases in thyroidal iodotyrosines (MIT/DIT) and iodothyronines (T4/T3) following exposure to MMI.
-Doerge et al (1998) showed that a trypheylmethane dye, malachite green, inhibited TPO and lowered thyroxine production.
-A recent paper used a series of benzothiazoles and showed TPO inhibition (guiacol assay) and inhibition of TSH stimulated thyroxine release from Xenopus thyroid gland explant cultures (Hornung et al., 2015).
+Doerge et al (1998) showed that a tryphenylmethane dye, malachite green, inhibited TPO and lowered thyroxine production.
+A recent paper used a series of benzothiazoles and showed TPO inhibition (guicaol assay) and inhibition of TSH stimulated thyroxine release from Xenopus thyroid gland explant cultures (Hornung et al., 2015).

 Additionally, evidence is available from studies investigating responses to TPO inhibitors in fish.
 For example, Stinckens et al. (2020) showed reduced whole body T4 concentrations in zebrafish larvae exposed to 50 or 100 mg/L methimazole, a potent TPO inhibitor, from immediately after fertilization until 21 or 32 days of age.
 Exposure to 37 or 111 mg/L propylthiouracil also reduced T4 levels after exposure up to 14, 21 and 32 days in the same study.
 Walter et al. (2019) showed that propylthiouracil had no effect on T4 levels in 24h old zebrafish, but decreased T4 levels of 72h old zebrafish.
 This difference is probably due to the onset of embryonic TH production between the age of 24 and 72 hours (Opitz et al., 2011).
 Stinckens et al. (2016) showed that exposure to 2-mercaptopbenzothiazole (MBT), an environmentally relevant TPO inhibitor, decreased whole body T4 levels in continuously exposed 5 and 32 day old zebrafish larvae.
-Several other studies have also shown that chemically induced inhibition of TPO results in reduced TH synthesis in zebrafish (Van der Ven et al., 2006; Raldua and Babin, 2009; Liu et al., 2011; Thienpont et al., 2011; Rehberger et al., 2018).
+Several other studies have also shown that chemically induced Inhibition of TPO results in reduced TH synthesis in zebrafish (Van der Ven et al., 2006; Raldua and Babin, 2009; Liu et al., 2011; Thienpont et al., 2011; Rehberger et al., 2018).
 A high concentration of MBT also decreased whole body T4 levels in 6 day old fathead minnows, but recovery was observed at the age of 21 days although the fish were kept in the exposure medium (Nelson et al., 2016).
 Crane et al. (2006) showed decreased T4 levels in 28 day old fathead minnows continuously exposed to 32 or 100 μ g/L methimazole.